Landscaping Automation: Contract Renewals, Route Density, Rain Days, and Crew Hours

 2. Seasonal Client Re-Engagement

-This is the automation most landscaping owners don't think to build — and the one with the clearest revenue impact.
+This is the automation most landscaping owners don't think to build, and it has the clearest revenue impact.
 Past clients who don't hear from you before spring book someone else.
 Not because they were dissatisfied.
 Not because they found a better deal.
-Because the person who showed up in their inbox in February got the job, and you didn't reach out until May when you finally had bandwidth.
+The person who showed up in their inbox in February got the job.
+You didn't reach out until May when you finally had bandwidth.

 How it works: Once per year, the automation pulls your past client list from Jobber and loads it into Mailchimp or Klaviyo → a spring email and SMS sequence fires in late February or early March → a fall sequence fires in August or early September → clients who click or reply get flagged for personal follow-up.
 The whole thing runs on a schedule with no manual setup required each season.